RascalSoftware/RAT-Docs/source/tutorial/project.rst

         <class 'RAT.project.Project'>

-The structure of a class is a collection of settings and tables defining things like calculation type, model type, parameters, data, contrasts, and so on.
+The structure of the class is a collection of settings and tables defining things like calculation type, model type, parameters, data, contrasts, and so on.
 These define all we need for our analysis.

 .. tab-set::